zxcvbnm8888888888/os-pa4/README.md

 $
 ```

-Once you implement the simplified Linux 2.4 scheduler successfully, you should be able to get the result something similar to the following:
+Once you implement the simplified Linux 2.4 scheduler successfully, you should be able to get the result similar to the following:

 ```
 xv6 kernel is booting